torbsd/torbsd.github.io/blog.md

 Some of these projects have been ported to one or more BSD.
 Others have not.
 On that note, we began a [list of applications and their status as BSD ports in the main BSD operating systems](porting-pets.html).
 We encourage feedback on this list, and also investigations into porting these applications.
 Some of well-worth reviewing and considering; others have ceased development or are broken beyond resurrection.
 Others just need some reworking towards sanity, as one will notice that ubiquitous build dependency [bash](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=bash).

 It's a call for engagement to the *BSD community.
-Bring your sane, portable development approaches, your intrasigent working and reworking of Makefiles, your austere mentality.
-This is an opportunity to improve applications whose user base might be someone whose stakes are high.
+Bring your sane, portable development approaches, your intransigent working and reworking of Makefiles, your austere mentality.
+This is an opportunity to improve applications whose user base might be someone whose life depends on it.

 ###20151112###